The goal of this module is to support the integration of reinforcement

 observation space of the agent.

-can send actions (or any data derived
+Likewise, an AgentApplication can send actions (or any data derived

 Additionally to the common RL interactions, this framework also supports

-transmitting arbitrary messages between AgentApplication
+transmitting arbitrary messages between AgentApplications.
+This provides

 users of this framework with the chance to implement a protocol for agent